dakomi/dispensa/SESSION_NOTES.md

 - **Root cause diagnosed:** `GetGoogleIdOption(filterByAuthorized=false)` is validated by Play Services against the OAuth test-user list *before* rendering the bottom sheet.
 When no account on the device passes the check, it fires `NoCredentialException` silently (~500 ms, matching the debug logs stopping at `calling getCredentialAsync filterByAuthorized=false`).
 The "checkbox remains checked" was a consequence — the toggle was correctly reverted but sign-in never completed.
 - **Fixed `SyncSettingsHelper.doLaunchSignIn`**: replaced the `filterByAuthorized=false` retry (`GetGoogleIdOption`) with `GetSignInWithGoogleOption`.
 No new dependencies required — `GetSignInWithGoogleOption` is already in `googleid:1.1.0`.
 The two-step flow is now:
   1. `GetGoogleIdOption(filterByAuthorized=true)` — silent re-auth for returning users.
-  2. `GetSignInWithGoogleOption` — full Sign in with Google sheet; respects Testing mode correctly; shows a visible error to non-test accounts rather than failing silently.
+  2. `GetSignInWithGoogleOption` — full Sign in with Google sheet; shouls respect Testing mode correctly; shows a visible error to non-test accounts rather than failing silently.
 - **Improved error logging:** `onError` handler now logs the exception class name (`[NoCredentialException]`, `[GetCredentialCancellationException]`, etc.) alongside the message.
 - **`GOOGLE_CLOUD_SETUP.md` troubleshooting table** updated with a new row documenting this exact silent-failure symptom and its fix.